Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: FACTORIZATION IN IMPACT PARAMETER SPACE

+where the dependence on ${\bf k}_3$ and ${\bf k}_4$ in $d\hat\sigma_{i+j\to k+l}$, $\hat f_{i/1}$ and $\hat f_{j/2}$ is implicit.
+The Glauber divergence associated with the hadron $H_2$ can be analyzed in the same way, which is not discussed in this work.
+To confirm that the Glauber effect vanishes at one loop, we expand the two Glauber factors in Eq.~(\ref{ys}) into $-iS({\bf b}_l)$ and $iS({\bf b}_r)$.
+Performing the variable exchanges $b_l\leftrightarrow b_r$ and $b'_l\leftrightarrow b'_r$, and employing the symmetry under the exchange of the two arguments of $d\hat\sigma_{i+j\to k+l}$ and of $\hat f_{i/1}$, it is easy to see that the formula with $-iS({\bf b}_l)$ becomes identical to the formula with $iS({\bf b}_r)$, but is opposite in sign.
+Namely, they cancel each other, and the Glauber effect indeed starts from two loops \cite{CQ07,VY07,CQ06,RM10}.
+Expanding the two Glauber factors to higher orders, we verify that Eq.~(\ref{ys}) gives a real contribution to the differential cross section.

-Note that the soft factor in Eq.~(\ref{soft}) does not carry the flavor indices $i$, $j$, $k$, and $l$, and is independent of the species of hadrons involved in the collision.
+Note that the Glauber factor in Eq.~(\ref{soft}) does not carry the flavor indices $i$, $j$, $k$, and $l$, and is independent of the species of hadrons involved in the collision at leading power.
 This universality makes possible experimental constraints on its behavior from some processes (e.g., $HH\to\pi\pi+X$), and predictions from the $k_T$ factorization for other processes (e.g., $HH\to KK+X$).
-Equation~(\ref{ys}) can also be employed to study the effect from the factorization breakdown: one can compare the numerical difference between the predictions from Eq.~(\ref{ys}) and from the formula without the soft factor.
-The soft factor derived above differs from that in the simple Drell-Yan process \cite{CS81}, for which the $k_T$ factorization has been justified \cite{GTB,CSS85}.
-That is, the infrared divergences studied in \cite{CS81} arise from the ordinary (not Glauber) soft region, and can always be collected by means of the eikonalzation.
-The appearance of the soft factor in \cite{CS81} is attributed to the incomplete infrared cancellation between virtual corrections, where loop momenta do not flow through hard scattering, and real corrections, where loop momenta do.
+We can study the Glauber effect by comparing results from Eq.~(\ref{ys}) and from the corresponding formula without the Glauber factor.
+It is emphasized that the Glauber factor differs from the soft function obtained in the simple Drell-Yan process \cite{CS81}, for which the $k_T$ factorization has been justified \cite{GTB,CSS85}.
+The infrared divergences studied in \cite{CS81} arise from the ordinary (not Glauber) soft region, and can always be collected by means of the eikonalzation as explained in Sec.~II.
+The soft function appears in the $k_T$ factorization for the Drell-Yan process, because of the incomplete infrared cancellation between virtual corrections, where loop momenta do not flow through hard scattering, and real corrections, where loop momenta do.